Blockchain Technology Explained

-Similarly, in the case of blockchain, validators on the network are like cameras who reach a consensus that they noticed the same thing happening at the same time.
-However, they use mathematical verification or computation instead of cameras.
+Similarly, in the case of blockchain, validators on the network are like cameras who reach a consensus that they noticed the same thing happening simultaneously.
+However, they use mathematical verification of computation instead of cameras.

 Block containing the information, digital signature and timestamp, is broadcast to all the nodes in the network to provide them accessibility at all times.

-The data once written to the blockchain cannot be edited or deleted, making it an incorruptible ledger of transactions.
+Once written to the blockchain, the data cannot be edited or deleted, making it an incorruptible ledger of transactions.

 Following are the different types of consensus protocols used for validating transactions on the blockchain